Intertidal Ecology Internship

 Dr. Jennifer Dijkstra (Research Assistant Professor, Center for Coastal and Ocean Mapping, University of New Hampshire)

-Includes room & board for 3 weeks, and roundtrip vessel transportation from Portsmouth, NH to Appledore Island.
+Includes room & board for 10 weeks, and round-trip vessel transportation from Portsmouth, NH to Appledore Island.
 Researchers are responsible for their own transportation to/from Portsmouth, NH at the beginning and end of the program.

 To Apply